An Oscillation-Free Real Fluid Quasi-Conservative Finite Volume Method for Transcritical and Phase-Change Flows: Introduction

 In summary, the numerical simulation of real fluids involving shocks, transcritical states, and phase changes remains challenging.
 It requires an algorithm that balances pressure stability, energy conservation, algorithmic complexity, and computational cost.
 Thus, we propose an oscillation-free Real Fluid Quasi-Conservative (RFQC) finite volume method.
 Inspired by the thermodynamic coefficient freezing strategy in the DF method of Ma\cite{Ma2017}, the RFQC method freezes two thermodynamic coefficients—the Grüneisen coefficient $\Gamma$ and the linearization remainder $E_0$—to achieve a local linearization of the pressure-internal energy relation, thereby reconstructing an oscillation-free pressure.
 Building upon the quasi-conservative framework of Abgrall and Shyue\cite{Abgrall1996,Shyue1998,Johnsen2006}, we evolve these frozen thermodynamic coefficients via advection equations within each time step.
 This strategy eliminates the spatial flux inconsistency inherent in the DF method, achieving higher conservation accuracy.
 Furthermore, the proposed method is not limited to a specific form of the EoS and remains algorithmically concise.
-Compared to Shyue's original five-equation scheme, it requires only one additional thermodynamic projection step at the end of each time step, incurring only minimal computational overhead.
+Compared to Shyue's original scheme, it requires only one additional thermodynamic projection step at the end of each time step, incurring only minimal computational overhead.

 The structure of this paper is organized as follows: Section 2 introduces the governing equations and thermodynamic relations for fluids under the Homogeneous Equilibrium and Vapor-Liquid Equilibrium assumptions.
 Section 3 analyzes the mathematical origin of pressure oscillations, details the construction and implementation of the proposed algorithm, and provides a theoretical analysis of the evolution and convergence properties of conservation errors.
 In Section 4, within the Peng-Robinson EoS \cite{Peng1976}, we present numerical results for transcritical and flash evaporation Riemann problems \cite{Bai2026} of n-dodecane.
 These results are validated against pressure-based methods, double-flux methods, and exact solutions.
-Finally, a one-dimensional shock-interface interaction problem is simulated to demonstrate the superior robustness of the proposed method.
+Finally, a one-dimensional shock-interface interaction, a two-dimensional advection and shock-droplet interaction, as well as two-dimensional transcritical and phase-change jet flows are simulated to demonstrate the superior robustness of the proposed method.